-- Enable potentiometer alarms, which send an alarm when potentiometer controlled devices fail. - Set the time frame OR - If the from/to times are set to 0:00 (default) the alarm is disabled.
+- Enable potentiometer alarms, which send an alarm when potentiometercontrolled devices fail. - Set the time frame OR - If the from/to times are set to 0:00 (default) alarms are sent 24/day.

 Low Light Intensity Alarm

 • Low Light Alarm Enabled: Alarm sent when the measured light is less than 50% of the requested LUX target.